Chapter 4. Menu Bar

 The following items are created:

-• the files <ModuleName>.script and <ModuleName>.mlab in the current network path directory
+• The files <ModuleName>.script and <ModuleName>.mlab in the current network path directory.

-• the new local macro module on the current network workspace
+• The new local macro module on the current network workspace.

 [Note]Note

 A local macro module is not available in the MeVisLab module database, as no .def file is created.
 The module cannot be accessed via the Modules menu or the Modules Search.
-Local modules can only be added to networks in the same network path, see Section 4.1.13, “Add Local Macro”.
+Local macro modules can only be added to networks in the same network path, see Section 4.1.13, “Add Local Macro”.

 [Note]Note